Low-cost automobile insurance isn't just a vague theory; a little effort on your part can result in lower premiums, sometimes with even more coverage.

 Here are some tips for lowering your vehicle insurance costs:

-Review your policy annually.
 Because insurance companies do base their rates on averages and probabilities, how they assess you as a risk can change from year to year.
 That's reason enough to go online and compare rates.
 Even if you did this a year ago and believe you found the best deal at the time, that doesn't ensure that it is still the best deal out there.

 Kim Lankford is the "Ask Kim" insurance adviser at Kiplinger's.
 She said everyone should shop around from time to time just to stay abreast of what's out there.
 "You can get some good ideas just by going to different insurances sites and checking prices," she added.

-Review your policy with any life change.
 Changing employers, relocating, getting married, adding a teenage driver, retiring, buying a new car and so forth should signal you to alert your insurance agent to the change, request an update to your current policy and compare costs with other insurance companies.

 Changing employers and relocating can alter the number of miles in your daily commute.
 Obviously retirement would end that commute entirely.
 Each insurance company has its own mileage threshold at which your premium is affected.